GeorgiosPap36/Web_scraper/README.md

 ## The project is divided into the following stages:

-Data Scraping: Using Selenium and BeautifulSoup, the scraper navigates IMDb’s Top 250 movies page and extracts relevant details for each movie.
+-Data Scraping: Using Selenium and BeautifulSoup, the scraper navigates IMDb’s Top 250 movies page and extracts relevant details for each movie.
-Data Storage: The extracted data is saved as a .txt file and later transferred to a MySQL database through a Python script using mysql.connector.
+-Data Storage: The extracted data is saved as a .txt file and later transferred to a MySQL database through a Python script using mysql.connector.
-Data Visualization: The MySQL database is connected to Tableau to create visualizations of the data.
+-Data Visualization: The MySQL database is connected to Tableau to create visualizations of the data.

 ## Tools & Libraries

-Selenium: For automating web browsing and scraping.
+-Selenium: For automating web browsing and scraping.
-BeautifulSoup: For parsing HTML content and extracting information.
+-BeautifulSoup: For parsing HTML content and extracting information.
-MySQL Connector: For connecting Python to MySQL and inserting scraped data into the database.
+-MySQL Connector: For connecting Python to MySQL and inserting scraped data into the database.
-Tableau: For visualizing and analyzing data.
+-Tableau: For visualizing and analyzing data.

 ![Visualization 1](Images/movieImage_1.png)
 ![Visualization 2](Images/movieImage_2.png)